Julian Dunkerton

-Julian Marc Dunkerton (born March 1965) is a British businessman, and the co-founder of the fashion label Superdry.
+Julian Marc Dunkerton (born 1 March 1965) is a British businessman, and the co-founder of the fashion label Superdry & Co.

 Early life

 Dunkerton's father Ivor and stepmother Susie founded and ran Dunkertons Organic Cider.
 Dunkerton moved to Herefordshire from London at the age of 14.

-He was educated at Ibstock Place School, London, Orleans Park School, Twickenham, from 11 to 14, and then the Minster School, Herefordshire.
+He was educated at Ibstock Place School, Roehampton, Orleans Park School, Twickenham, from 11 to 14, and then the Minster School, Herefordshire.

 Career

 At the age of 19, Dunkerton, along with his business partner Ian Hibbs, founded the fashion retail chain Cult Clothing Co with a £2,000 loan.

 In 2014, Dunkerton took control of his family's cider company.
 In 2016, Dunkertons Organic Cider was moved from Herefordshire to a new cidery at Dowdeswell Park, near Cheltenham in Gloucestershire.

 In 2015, Dunkerton stepped down as chief executive of Superdry and was replaced by Euan Sutherland.
 Dunkerton left Superdry in April 2018 to concentrate on his other business interests.
 He owns The Lucky Onion group, which operates a small group of hotels, restaurants and pubs in the Cotswolds.
 In 2019, Dunkerton won a bid to be reinstated to the SuperGroup plc board, and Sutherland resigned as CEO.